itesla/ipsl/README.md

 ## Citing OpenIPSL in Publications:
 If you use OpenIPSL in your work or research, all we ask you in exchange is that you **cite the reference publications**, according to your use.
-Please consult our [Publication List](http://openipsl.readthedocs.io/en/latest/publications.html), for browsing the reference publications.
+Please consult our publication list, located within the Users' Guide package, in the Publications page, for browsing the reference publications.

 Preferably, please cite the following paper:
   - Maxime Baudette, Marcelo Castro, Tin Rabuzin, Jan Lavenius, Tetiana Bogodorova, Luigi Vanfretti, OpenIPSL: Open-Instance Power System Library — Update 1.5 to “iTesla Power Systems Library (iPSL): A Modelica library for phasor time-domain simulations”, SoftwareX, Volume 7, January–June 2018, Pages 34-36, ISSN 2352-7110, https://doi.org/10.1016/j.softx.2018.01.002